Brain tumors

 You can find the addresses of the certified centers on the OncoMAP website.
 To do this, select "Neuro-oncology" in the search panel under "Centre".

 Do you have further questions about dealing with the condition in everyday life and additional support options?
-You can find information about this on the Cancer Information Service of the German Cancer Research Center website (in German).
+You can find information about this on the website of the Cancer Information Service of the German Cancer Research Center (in German).

-If you have any questions about brain tumors you can also make personal contact with the Cancer Information Service by dialing the freephone number 0800 - 420 30 40 or writing an email to krebsinformationsdienst@dkfz.de
+For all questions about brain tumors, you can also make direct contact with Cancer Information Service doctors by dialing the freephone number (0800) 420 30 40 or by sending an e-mail to krebsinformationsdienst@dkfz.de.

 In cooperation with the Cancer Information Service of the German Cancer Research Center (Krebsinformationsdienst des Deutschen Krebsforschungszentrums).